Build an MCP Server (Official Tutorial)

 What You’ll Learn

-- ✓Scaffolding an MCP server with the SDK and uv
+- ✓Scaffold an MCP server project and install the SDK for your language

-- ✓Connecting your server to Claude for Desktop
+- ✓Register your server with Claude for Desktop through its JSON config

 Highlights